CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Experiments

 \subsubsection{Effect of Framework Components}

-Table \ref{tab_abl} shows the ablation results assessing the contribution of each module in our framework on MATH dataset.
-Using only the solver $G_S$ gives a strong baseline, but adding the feedback agent $F$ already improves accuracy and slightly reduces mean variation, showing that step-level feedback alone helps tighten the solver's reasoning.
+Table \ref{tab_abl} shows the ablation results assessing the contribution of each module on MATH dataset.
+Using only the solver $G_S$ gives a strong baseline, while adding the feedback agent $F$ already improves accuracy and slightly reduces mean variation, indicating that structured critique alone helps the solver tighten its reasoning.
 Introducing the adversarial challenger $G_C$ on top of this ($G_S{+}G_C{+}F$) brings the largest gain, with the highest accuracy and the lowest variation.
-This indicates that targeted erroneous chains from $G_C$, together with structured feedback from $F$, are crucial for improving both accuracy and stability of the solver.
+This result supports the central design of \ac{CAP-CoT}, where feedback becomes more useful when it is grounded in a plausible contrastive failure rather than produced from the solver chain alone.
+Introducing the adversarial challenger $G_C$ on top of this ($G_S+G_C+F$) brings the largest gain, with the highest accuracy and the lowest variation.
+This result supports the central design of CAP-CoT, where feedback becomes more useful when it is grounded in a plausible contrastive failure rather than produced from the solver chain alone.
+This suggests that the challenger contributes by providing informative contrastive failures rather than merely adding noise to the refinement process.
+Qualitative examples illustrating how the solver, challenger, and feedback agent interact during one optimization cycle are provided in Appendix~\ref{app2}.